 When exercising in a gym, try to exercise for at least 30 minutes.
 This will improve your blood circulation, as well as build muscle and tone up the body.

 For example, you can do exercises that strengthen upper and lower body muscles include pushups (on knees), chin-ups, planks, or crunches.
 Cardio exercises include cardio machines (bicycling/spinning) where you can adjust resistance levels according to fitness level.

 In order to increase the effects of these exercises, you can take some supplements.
 There are a lot of choices online, like in this Canada supplement store that will offer a variety of products that will help your body build muscles and increase strength.
 But, before making a purchase, make sure you consult your fitness instructor since he will know what to offer.

 Eat healthy food

 Consuming healthy food is a healthy habit that should not be overlooked.
 What does healthy mean?
-It means eating in moderation and sticking to foods that are low-fat or fat-free.
+It means eating in moderation and sticking to low-fat or fat-free foods.

 Try eating more fruits and vegetables: these contain vitamins, minerals, fiber which will keep you fuller for longer.
 One research suggests there’s no need to reduce the number of carbs we eat.
 Just make sure they’re healthy choices like signing up for gluten-free meal prep.